prestodb/tempto/README.md

 * _Test case_ - test of single functionality e.g. query.
 * _Test group_ - logical grouping of test cases.
 For example one could define a join group, a group by group, a window function group etc. in order to test different SQL functionality.
-* _Test suite_ - a set of different groups.
-For example you could have an administration suite, a concurrency suite etc. each of which would compose different groups that fit under that umbrella.
 * _Test context_ - object used to store context information specific to a test.
 * _Java test_ - test written in Java, annotated with @Test, following the TestNG convention.
 * _File based test_ - test written by specifying the query to run and the corresponding result using files.